 There will be two midterm exams and a final exam.
-All exams will be held in-person or online, depending on the COVID 19 situation.
 There will be no make-up exams for those who miss them.
 Students who would miss exams should contact me in advance.

 Homework

 Homework problems are chosen to enhance your knowledge of the material in each chapter.
 You should turn in solutions to assigned problems for each class.
 You are encouraged to begin work on the homework assignments even before the respective lecture covering the material.
 You are also encouraged to work through homework problems in groups.
 However, each student is individually responsible for turning in each assignment to the Blackboard by midnight of the assigned date.
 There is no late policy for homework.